The Shootings and Siege at Lindhurst High School

 as told by Johnny Mills

 Yes, actually there was a lot of stuff that was kind of Hollywood about it (the movie, Hostage High).
 The building set up and the way the Rick Schroder was portraying Eric Houston.
 To be there and see it up close the way we did will never compare to any movie.
-The numbness, adrenalin, dizzy, confused and down rite scariness of all the nightmares a little boy, or girl, can have on one plate was there.
+The numbness, adrenalin, dizzy, confused and down right scariness of all the nightmares a little boy, or girl, can have on one plate was there.
 Everything was like slow motion but in real time.
 I know that I don’t make a lot of sense but trust me, it was real.

 Okay, I will tell you what really happened from my point of view.
 First off, if you call the Appeal-Democrat near my town (the number is 530-741-1123) you might be able to get news clippings of that day.
 My name is Johnny Mills and I was in R.O.T.C. at the time.
 Wayne B. was featured in the paper for saving lives (if you want to call it that on my part).
 Check on it, it will collaborate my story.
 The instructor of R.O.T.C. was Col. Bernard Stine and his assistant was, and still is, Sergeant Miller.
 They are still teaching at Lindhurst High School.